 - Vegan whipped cream

-Add the 1 cup almond milk, ¼ cup pumpkin puree, 1 sliced frozen banana, 2 to 3 tbsp maple syrup, ½ tsp cinnamon, ¼ tsp nutmeg, 1/8 tsp ground ginger, and 1/8 tsp ground cloves to a blender and blend on the smoothie setting or the highest setting your blender has until it’s smooth, thick, and creamy.
+- Add the 1 cup almond milk, ¼ cup pumpkin puree, 1 sliced frozen banana, 2 to 3 tablespoon maple syrup, ½ teaspoon cinnamon, ¼ teaspoon nutmeg, ⅛ teaspoon ground ginger, and ⅛ teaspoon ground cloves to a blender and blend on the smoothie setting or the highest setting your blender has until it’s smooth, thick, and creamy.

 - Use pure maple syrup, not the fake stuff.

-- Use one tsp of pumpkin spice blend if you have it.
-If you don’t like a strong spice flavor, add a ½ tsp and taste.
+- Use one teaspoon of pumpkin spice blend if you have it.
+If you don’t like a strong spice flavor, add a ½ teaspoon and taste.
 Add more if desired.